copy and paste this google map to your website or blog!

 The must-see sights of Burgundy | Burgundy, France Explore Burgundy: history, UNESCO sites, charming villages, nature world-class wines Just 2h from Paris, embark on a timeless journey through culture heritage!

-Burgundy: a journey through Frances historic wine region and . . .
+Burgundy: a journey through Frances historic wine region and cultural . . .
 Since January 2016, the historic region of Burgundy has merged with Franche-Comté to form the new administrative region of Bourgogne-Franche-Comté This vast territory spans over 47,784 square kilometers, encompassing eight departments from Auxerre to Besançon